wozniakmr/cse201_v_Repo/README.md

 [link](https://www.npmjs.com/get-npm).

 ### Running
-1. Ensure a mongodb session is running in a session if one isn't running already.
-This __always__ needs to be running.
-Replace XXXXX with a port like 27018, 27019, 27020, 27021, etc.
+1. Run db.sh with the start option.
+This will ask for a port for mongod to listen on.
+It will start a mongod session in a detached tmux session with id 0.
 ```
-mongod --dbpath .data/db --port XXXXX
+./db.sh start
 ```
 2. If this is your first time running the project or you'd like to clear the database, in a session outside of the session running your mongodb server, run init.sh